 How long does EMDR take?

+The type of problem, life circumstances, and the amount of previous trauma will determine how many treatment sessions are necessary.
 One or more sessions are required for the therapist to understand the nature of the problem and to decide whether EMDR is an appropriate treatment.
 The therapist will also discuss EMDR more fully and provide an opportunity to answer questions about the method.
-Once therapist and client have agreed that EMDR is appropriate for a specific problem, the actual EMDR therapy may begin.
-A typical EMDR session lasts from 60 to 90 minutes.
-The type of problem, life circumstances, and the amount of previous trauma will determine how many treatment sessions are necessary.
-EMDR may be used within a standard "talking" therapy, as an adjunctive therapy with a separate therapist, or as a treatment all by itself.
+Once therapist and client have agreed that EMDR is appropriate for a specific problem, the actual EMDR therapy may begin....(a typical therapy appointment at Altus Counseling Services is 50 minutes).

 Does EMDR treatment really work?

-Approximately 20 controlled studies have investigated the effects of EMDR.
-These studies have consistently found that EMDR effectively decreases/eliminates the symptoms of post traumatic stress for the majority of clients.
+Numerous clinical studies have consistently found that EMDR effectively decreases/eliminates the symptoms of post traumatic stress for the majority of clients.
+Approximately 20 controlled studies have investigated the effects of EMDR..
 Clients often report improvement in other associated symptoms such as anxiety.
 The current treatment guidelines of the American Psychiatric Association and the International Society for Traumatic Stress Studies designate EMDR as an effective treatment for post traumatic stress.
 EMDR was also found effective by the U.S. Department of Veterans Affairs and Department of Defense, the United Kingdom Department of Health, the Israeli National Council for Mental Health, and many other international health and governmental agencies.
 Research has also shown that EMDR can be an efficient and rapid treatment.